-Please return by: Name of student: ("my child") Name of school: Grade: Date of trip: My child has been offered the opportunity to participate in a ski/sno owboard tripon (date) to (location) I understand that participation in this trip is optional, and if my school and will be provided with other classroom activities. y child does not attend, they will be required to attend There will be charges for the trip as follows: Helmet rental: Tra nsportation and lift fees: Other charges: Additional trip information (to be completed by school/trip organize r) By signing this agreement, I hereby give my consent to allow that I understand the following: my child to participate in this school trip and confirm Students will be going to (location), and will be away from the school fromto (times) on(date) They will be traveling by (e.g., school bus) On this field trip, approximately (number) of students will be skiing and/or snowboarding.
-The students will be supervised by(number) teachers I understand that while on the hill, my child may not be directly sup while on the bus and by ski hill employees while on the hill. ervised at all times.
-Additional supervision information (to be completed by school/trip organizer) On the hill, students will be divided into groups according to their s assessed by hill instructors. kill level, as indicated by you on this form and/or as
+Please return by: Name of student: ("my child") Name of school: Grade: Date of trip: My child has been offered the opportunity to participate in a s ki/snowboard trip on (date) to (location) I understand that participation in this trip is optional, and school and will be provided with other classroom activities l if my child does not attend, they will be required to attend es.
+There will be charges for the trip as follows: Helmet rental: Transportation and lift fees: Other charges: Additional trip information (to be completed by school/trip orga anizer) By signing this agreement, I hereby give my consent to a that I understand the following: llow my child to participate in this school trip and confirm Students will be going to (location), and will be away from the school fromto (times) on(date) They will be traveling by bus) On this field trip, approximately (number) of students will be skiing and/orsnowboarding.
+The students will be supervised by(number) teal understand that while on the hill, my child may not be directly chers while on the bus and by ski hill employees while on the hill. y supervised at all times.
+Additional supervision information (to be completed by schoo l/trip organizer) On the hill, students will be divided into groups according to the heir skill level. as indicated by you on this form and/or as assessed by hill instructors. ,, y a